History of the railway track: Early edge rails

-Cast iron edge rails were used by Thomas Dadford junior when building the Beaufort and Blaenavon lines to the Monmouthshire canal in 1793.
+Cast iron edge rails were used by Thomas Dadford Jr. when building the Beaufort and Blaenavon lines to the Monmouthshire canal in 1793.
 These were rectangular, 2.5 in in width with a depth of 3 in and 4 ft in length, and required flanges on the wagon wheels.
 The same year, Benjamin Outram used edge rails on the Cromford Canal.
 T-shaped beams were used by William Jessop on the Loughborough-Nanpantan line in 1794, and his sons used I-shaped beams in 1813–15 on a railway from Grantham to Belvoir Castle.
 Samples of these rails are held in the Science Museum, London.

 A short-lived alternative was the fish-bellied profile, first used by Thomas Barnes (1765–1801) at Walker Colliery, near Newcastle in 1798, which enabled rails to have a longer span between blocks.
 These were T-section edge rails, three feet long and laid on transverse stone sleepers.
 These were still made of cast iron.